 The Fresh Checklist

-To keep your website looking and feeling fresh, create five calendar based checklists.
+To keep your website looking and feeling fresh, create four calendar based checklists.

 - daily x2 (see below)